 Similarly, Marriott International is experimenting with IoT to make guest stays more comfortable and hyper-personalized.
 Their mobile app lets guests change room temperature, lighting, and more to suit their preferences.
 Restaurants are also turning to IoT apps.
 Smart refrigerators, for example, can monitor temperature and humidity levels, which helps keep food fresh and cut waste.

-The demand for IoT solutions is growing every day, and so does the number of IoT mobile app developers for hire and software providers.
+The demand for IoT solutions is growing every day, and so is the number of IoT mobile app developers for hire and software providers.

-A recent survey revealed that businesses spent $53 billion on IoT software in 2022.
+Gartner predicts that global spending on IoT software and services will reach $1.4 trillion by 2027.
 This figure shows how much companies believe in the opportunities of IoT mobile apps.
 In fact, 53% of executives are using IoT solutions now, 24% plan to deploy them in the next 12 to 24 months, and 18% are thinking about using them.

 What’s driving this growth?
 A closer look at the industries reveals that Agriculture (23%) is leading the way in terms of IoT adoption.
 Industrial automation is closed behind at 22%, followed by the automotive industry at 20%, and energy and smart cities at 17%.